ZitongLan/ZitongLan.github.io/_pages/about.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 2; padding-left: 5px; padding-right: 20px;">
     <p>
     I am currently a third year Ph.D. student at <a href="https://www.seas.upenn.edu/">University of Pennsylvania</a> where I work with Mingmin Zhao.
-Currently I am working on <b>acoustic</b> and <b>audio</b> related topics, especially about acoustic field modeling, audio generations and editing and audio language model.
+Currently I am working on <b>audio</b> related topics, especially about audio generations/editing, audio language model and acoustic field modeling.
 Feel free to drop me an email if you are interested in my research for collaborations!
     I graduated from <a href="https://www.seu.edu.cn/">Southeast University</a> with a bachelor degree in Electrical Engineering with honor.
 In the past, I am very fortunate to work with Prof. Tengxiang Zhang, Fusang Zhang, Jie Xiong and Yang Zhang.
     </p>
     <div class="link-container">